 2. Split the delimiter into columns

 The next step is to separate the name from the email address.
 What notation separates these pieces of data?
-The less than (<) symbol .
-Therefore, we will repeat the process separated by a delimiter, but this time will choose symbols smaller, can be entered when you select Custom for your delimiter.
+The less than (<) symbol.
+Therefore, we will repeat the separated process by a delimiter, but this time will choose smaller symbols that can be entered when you select Custom for your delimiter.
 This time do not select Advanced Option for Rows.
 (Read more: create a Pivot Table)

 This will be the data after execution.